hrtovey/heather-website/src/post/2021-09-17_how_to_become_a_shopify_theme_developer.md

 Those are really only a few of the options.
 Even within an agency, you may find that you can niche down and focus on specific development skills.

-You'll likely be working with other developers, too, so version control and communication become even more important skills.

 ### Shopify Theme Shops

 You may also decide to create custom themes that can be sold either on your website or in the marketplace.
 If you go this route, I highly recommend doing some research on what other themes already exist and get a good feel for what niche may not be fully covered.